 The National Park Service Chesapeake Office (NPS Chesapeake) administers, manages and participates in multiple Chesapeake partnerships and collaboratives.
 The legislative authority is as follows:

 Legislation to establish the Captain John Smith Chesapeake National Historic Trail was signed into law on December 19, 2006, as an amendment to the National Trails System Act (16 U.S.C.
 1244).
 The National Trails System Act specified that the John Smith trail be administered in coordination with the Chesapeake Bay Gateways and Watertrails Network.

-In May, 2009, President Obama issued Executive Order 13508 for the protection and restoration of the Chesapeake Bay.
-The executive order specified that strategies to expand public access, conserve landscapes, and increase citizen stewardship should be coordinated with the John Smith Trail, the Star-Spangled Banner Trail, and the Chesapeake Bay Gateways and Watertrails Network.
+In May 2009, Executive Order 13508 was issued for the protection and restoration of the Chesapeake Bay.
+The executive order specified that strategies to expand public access, conserve landscapes, and increase citizen stewardship should be coordinated with the Captain John Smith Chesapeake Trail, the Star-Spangled Banner Trail, and the Chesapeake Bay Gateways and Watertrails Network.

 The National Park Service has long had an interest in the unique natural and cultural resources of the Chesapeake Bay.
 Congress requested that a Special Resource Study be completed for the Chesapeake Bay region.
-Released in 2003, the study explores whether creating a unit of the National Park System focusing on the Chesapeake would meet NPS criteria and assist on-going efforts to celebrate and conserve the nation's largest estuary.
+Released in 2003, the study explores whether creating a unit of the National Park System focusing on the Chesapeake would meet the National Park Service criteria and assist on-going efforts to celebrate and conserve the nation's largest estuary.

 Last updated: September 27, 2022